Grooming – 7 helpful ways to know a well-meaning adult or a predator

 What is grooming?

-Grooming is the process of normalizing inappropriate behaviour between minors and adults.
-It is a set of actions that an adult takes to subtly or overtly assert inappropriate control and power over a vulnerable person, like a child/ youth but even adults.
+Grooming is the process of normalising inappropriate behaviour between minors and adults.
+It’s a set of actions that an adult takes to subtly or overtly assert inappropriate control and power over a vulnerable person, such as a child or youth—and sometimes even adults.
+Groomers manipulate their victims into believing that the relationship is normal and that they are safe and trustworthy.
+The ultimate goal of grooming is abuse.

 Types of grooming